KHaynes888@aol.com

 He gave a tremendous, candid yet heartening speech, and then was escorted

 down to the floor to meet the crowds.
-Everyone was of course behind a tight
+Everyone was of course behind a

 rope, and there were Secret Service men and security everywhere.
-There was
+There

-no way he could meet all, but he sure did a great job of shaking hands with
+no way he could meet all, but he sure did a great job of shaking hands

 as many as possible.
-Colin Powell followed immediately behind him; he did
+Colin Powell followed immediately behind him; he

 not seem so engaging, surprisingly.
 Maybe the Secretary was (understandably)